ajfriend/keepdb/readme.md

 [Cunningham's Law]: https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22

-This repo is an attempt to exploit
+This repo is an attempt to invoke
 [Cunningham's Law]: "**The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer.**"